 Throwing a Christmas dinner party?
 We’ve got the perfect Southern dinner menu

-Similar to hosting Thanksgiving, Christmas dinner can seem like a very daunting task.
-Expectations, traditions and nostalgia can all wreak havoc on an otherwise happy dinner if you’re not careful.
+Similar to Thanksgiving, Christmas dinner can seem like a daunting task.
 One of the best ways to approach this dinner is to throw the rule book out and create new memories that will last a lifetime.

 Virginia Willis’ Red Wine-Braised Short Ribs with Herbed Grits

-Short ribs were once simple country fare, but they have gained popularity because of their rich, succulent flavor.
-They are the meaty, marbled ends of the beef rib from the chuck, rib and brisket.
+Rich and succulent flavor, short ribs are the meaty, marbled ends of the beef rib from the chuck, rib and brisket.

 Standing Rib Roast with Horseradish Cream

 You’ll start it in a very hot oven — 450 degrees for a nice outer crust — then finish cooking with the oven completely turned off.
 You can calculate the necessary cook time by taking the starting weight of the roast, then multiplying by 5 minutes.
-For example, if you have a 4-pound roast, 4 x 5 = 20 minutes.
-For a 6-pound roast, 6 x 5 = 30 minutes.
+For example, if you have a 4-pound roast, that means 20 minutes.

 After that time, turn the oven off without opening the door and wait for two hours.
 At the end of two hours, you’ll have a roast that’s perfectly medium-rare.
 For most effective results, cook in an oven with a digital display for preheating, or make sure your oven is properly calibrated.
 Get the recipe.